incognite-lab/myGym/README.md

 ![alt text](myGym/images/workspaces/jacoabsolute90000.gif "training")

-You can also change the workspace within the gym, task or a goal object.
-If you want to store ouput video, just add the record parameter:
+You can also change the workspace within the gym, the task or the goal object.
+If you want to store an ouput video, just add the record parameter:

 `python train.py  --workspace collabtable --robot panda --task push --task_objects wrench --record 1`